garbados/couchdb/share/doc/src/api/local.rst

 The Local (non-replicating) document interface allows you to create local documents that are not replicated to other databases.
-These documents can be used to hold configuration or other information that is required specifically on the local CouchDB instance.
+These documents can be used to hold configuration or other information that is required specifically on the local Cloudant instance.

 Local documents have the following limitations: